ParthSavla2345/ParthSavla2345/README.md

 **May 2024 – Present**

 - Working on the **Compliance Platform Website** as a **Backend Developer**
-- Designing and implementing REST APIs and backend architecture
 - Collaborating in a cybersecurity-focused development team to enhance threat and compliance automation
 - Gained hands-on experience in secure backend development and platform integrations